 This allows you to borrow as many times over the term of the agreement, according to the terms reached with ABSA.

 The revolving loan is convenient for short to medium-term borrowing.
 It allows you to borrow any amount from a minimum of R25 000, there is no set limit on how much you can borrow.

 There is no maximum limit to the amount you can access, however it is your business performance and size that set the limit.

 ABSA business credit cards reviews

-ABSA business loans have an option to take up business credit cards for your operations.
-This is ideal when you need funds to manage your day to day business expenses.
+ABSA business loans have an option for you to take up business credit cards for your operations.
+This is ideal when you need funds to manage your day-to-day business expenses.

 There are 3 business cards to go for: